Hausdorff Measures and KMS States: Examples

-If $s$ is a positive real number, then $s$-dimensional \emph{Perron numbers} for the graph $E$ are positive numbers $q_{v}$, one for each vertex $v\in E^{0}$, such that for all $v\in E^{0}$ (\cite[Section 6.6]{Edg_MTFG2}).
+If $s$ is a positive real number, then $s$-dimensional \emph{Perron numbers} for the graph $E$ are positive numbers $q_{v}$, one for each vertex $v\in E^{0}$, such that for all $v\in E^{0}$ (see, for example, \cite[Section 6.6]{Edg_MTFG2}).
 For an irreducible graph $E$ there is a unique number $s\ge0$ such that Perron numbers exist (\cite[Theorem 6.9.6]{Edg_MTFG2}).